yukaueno/testing_linopy/README.md

-Firstly, I code the IJKLM model in Linopy.
+Firstly, I code the IJKLM model in Linopy (run_linopy.py)

 But I encountered memory limitations when N = 600 or 1500.
 During analysis, I examined the generated “.lp” e “.mps” files for potential errors, but I found no errors.